Abductcows/Abductcows/README.md

-# Hi there 👋
+# Yo

 ### My name is George.
-I can have clean code instead of meals!

-🌱 I’m currently learning advanced Java programming and the Software Engineering philosophy and techniques
-👯 I’m looking to collaborate on Android projects

-#### 📫 How to reach me: e-mail (georgebour@outlook.com) -> Discord later

-#### Personal quote: If it can be done with streams, I will do it!
+I currently use github for small projects to add to my portfolio.
+My interests are:

+  - Software Engineering
+  - Game Development with Unity (still have a lot to learn)
+  - Android/Kotlin/Java projects and flings
+  - Android Compose & Compose Multi-platform
+  - Spring (Boot)

+###### Favorite food is water

 [](https://komarev.com/ghpvc/?username=Abductcows&color=green)